-- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers - · May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - · Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - · Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - .
-Are at risk due to either their own or a family member's mental health needs - · Are looked after or previously looked after (see section 12)

-- Are missing from education - .
+- · Have special educational needs (SEN) or disabilities or health conditions (see section 10) - .
+Are young carers - · May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - · Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - · Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - .
+Are asylum seekers - .
+Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - .
+Are missing from education for prolonged periods and/or repeat occasions - .
 Whose parent/carer has expressed an intention to remove them from school to be home educated